usdot-fhwa-stol/c1t_vesc_driver/README.md

 https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/) platform, which currently does not support Ubuntu 20.04 (the targeted operating system for ROS 1 Noetic); the latest supported version is Ubuntu 18.04.
 Therefore, the ROS 1 Noetic binaries are unavailable for the Jetson computers.
-ROS 1 Noetic can be built from source for the Jetsons (which is what the Docker container does when it is built), but there are several compilications when doing this for an unsupported platofrm:
+ROS 1 Noetic can be built from source for the Jetsons (which is what the Docker container does when it is built), but there are several complications when doing this for an unsupported platform:

 * ROS package binaries (ones that are traditionally installed through `apt`) are unavailable.
 This is more subtle than it appears at first.
 What this means is that packages **and their dependencies** must be built from source.